mengchuang123/mengchuang123.github.io/index.md

 ## About Me

-I am a second year graduate student majoring in computer science at Peking University, mainly focusing on foundational large model, including the **pre/post-training and RLHF of large vision models (VLM) and long-context of large language models (LLM)**.
+I am a second year graduate student majoring in computer science at Peking University, mainly focusing on foundational large model, including the **pre/post-training and RLHF of large vision models (VLM)**.

 ## Research Interests